runquan-ray-zhou/2.9-linknyc/README.md

 ## Synopsis

 LinkNYC Finder is a web application designed to help users locate the nearest LinkNYC terminals in New York City.
 These terminals offer free Wi-Fi access across the city.
-Users can simply input their location, and the app will display a list of the closest terminals where they can connect to the internet.
+Users can simply input their location, and the app will display a list of the closest terminals where they can connect to the internet for free.

 ## Technology Utilized